 GameStop raises about US$1 billion in latest equity offering

-Videogame retailer GameStop Corp said on Tuesday it had raised about US$1.13 billion in an offering of 5 million shares, cashing in on a Reddit-driven surge in its stock price this year.

-REUTERS: Videogame retailer GameStop Corp said on Tuesday it had raised about US$1.13 billion in an offering of 5 million shares, cashing in on a Reddit-driven surge in its stock price this year.
+GRAPEVINE, Texas: Video game retailer GameStop said on Tuesday (Jun 22) it had raised about US$1.13 billion in an offering of 5 million shares, cashing in on a Reddit-driven surge in its stock price this year.

 The company will use the net proceeds from the offering for general corporate purposes as well as for investing in growth initiatives, the company said.